Bonfida/bonfida-dev-guide/src/05_Instruction_create.md

 ## Required accounts

-For our vesting contract, we need to know about
+For our vesting contract, we need to know about:
-- the eventual token receiver, so we'll need a `recipient` account.
+- The eventual token receiver, so we'll need a `recipient` account.
-- the account that will hold the `VestingContract` data, the `vesting_contract` account.
+- The account that will hold the `VestingContract` data, the `vesting_contract` account.
 We'll need this account to be writable _and_ owned by our current program.
-- the escrow vault, the `vault` account.
+- The escrow vault, the `vault` account.
 We'll need this account to be writable since we're going to transfer funds into it.
 It needs to be owned by the `spl_token` program as well.
-- the `spl_token_program` account, since we're going to be performing token transfers.
+- The `spl_token_program` account, since we're going to be performing token transfers.
-- the `source_tokens` account, which will need to be writable as well.
+- The `source_tokens` account, which will need to be writable as well.
-- the `source_tokens_owner` account, which we'll need as a signer to enable us to successfully transfer the tokens into our vault.
+- The `source_tokens_owner` account, which we'll need as a signer to enable us to successfully transfer the tokens into our vault.

-The associated `Accounts` struct thus looks like this :
+The associated `Accounts` struct thus looks like this:
 ```rust
 #[derive(InstructionsAccount)]
 pub struct Accounts<'a, T> {